 Doctors are being murdered in a bizarre manner: bats, bees, killer frog masks, etc., which represent the nine Biblical plagues.
-The crimes are orchestrated by a demented organ player with the help of his mute assistant.
+The crimes are orchestrated by the organ-playing, demented Dr .Phibes - from his base; replete with a clockwork orchestra with the help of his mute assistant.
 The detective is stumped until he finds that all of the doctors being killed assisted a Dr. Vesalius on an unsuccessful operation involving the wife of Dr. Phibes, but he couldn't be the culprit, could he?
 He was killed in a car crash upon learning of his wife's death...
 Written by

 Ed Sutton <firstname.lastname@example.org>

 1st watched 12/11/2004 - 7 out of 10(DIr-Robert Fuest): Campy cult classic with perfect performance and role by Vincent Price who does most of the job through his facial expressions and presence.
 The story revolves around a dead-like "Dr. Phibes" playing his organ, directing music, dancing and ceremoniously killing off the surgeons who failed to fix his wife after a car accident.
 He uses the Pharoah's curses as the basis for each killing and he inventively makes each one unique and grins and even applauds himself after one demise.
 Some subtle British humor is also thrown in for extra but all that's needed with this one is Price and this role to make it classic horror-camp.

 18 of 23 people found this review helpful.